jewettaij/dlpdb/README.md

 ## License

-dlpdb is available under the terms of the open-source 3-clause BSD license.
-(See `LICENSE.md`.)
+dlpdb is available under the terms of the [MIT license](LICENSE.md).